 CID #5011: TGah Editor: Please change the existing paragraph in Page 275 Line 45 with the following paragraph:

 An intended STA identified by the RPS element of a RAW learns its assigned RAW slots for both uplink and downlink service periods according to the Slot Assignment subfield or the Slot Assignment Bitmap subfield in Slot Assignment Indication field of the RA frame.
 The STA should be awake before the start of the RAW slot time assigned to it.
-The AP shall start the downlink transmission using the EDCA procedure at the beginning of the RAW slot assignment if the TIM bit for the STA in the TIM element is equal to 1.
+The AP shall start the downlink transmission using the EDCA procedure at the beginning of the RAW slot assignment if the TIM bit for the STA in the TIM element is equal to 1 after receiving an (NDP) PS-Poll or trigger frame from the STA.
 The STA may transmit uplink data as listed below:

 CID #5069: TGah Editor: Please change the existing paragraph in Page 137 Line 16 with the following paragraph: